|

 How often do you have to clean your siding?

-Some people will say that you should do regular cleaning of your siding every year.
-However, there are a lot of factors like your climate that may factor in.
-We have some spots on our siding that need to be cleaned every year due to being more in the shade.
+Some people will say that you should clean your siding regularly every year.
+However, many factors, like your climate, may affect this.
+We have some spots on our siding that need to be cleaned every year because they are more in the shade.

 This simple DIY household cleaner is a perfect way to spot clean vinyl siding that just needs to be freshened up.
 With just a little elbow grease your siding will look new.
 Don’t worry it really doesn’t take too much pressure and work.